 Arrival & Departure

-If you are driving to the tour, we will meet you in the afternoon at Ben & Jerry's in Waterbury, Vermont.
+If you are driving to the tour, we will meet you in the early afternoon in Stowe, Vermont.
 You will need to make one shuttle mid-trip from Stowe to Middlebury.
 If you are flying to the area, we will pick you up at the airport in Burlington and drop you back off on the last day of the tour.

-- At least two Zephyr guides accompany each trip and a third is added as necessary.
+- At least one Zephyr guide accompanies each trip and a second is added as necessary.

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.